Leadership is complicated.

 We need leaders now more than ever.
 Navigating our world during unprecedented change is challenging, but someone must.

-If you’re a parent, elder sibling, manager, entrepreneur, public servant, an expert in your field, and many more, you’re a leader.
+If you’re a parent, elder sibling, manager, entrepreneur, public servant, or expert in your field, you’re a leader.

-If you haven’t pondered your philosophy, now is a good time to lead yourself in this new era.
+If you haven’t pondered your philosophy, now is a good time to lead yourself into this new era.

 How This Philosophy Connects

-This leadership philosophy represents the interpersonal application of my personal principles and operationalizes my professional principles in team and organizational contexts.
-While my personal principles guide my individual growth and decision-making, and my professional principles focus on technical and business excellence, this leadership philosophy shows how I bring both together when working with people and teams.
+This leadership philosophy reflects how I apply my personal principles and professional principles in team and organizational settings.
+While personal principles guide my growth and decision-making, and professional principles focus on technical and business excellence, this philosophy demonstrates how I integrate both in my work with people and teams.

 Further Reading